Dublin Pearse railway station: Train services

+Bus services

-The station is served by a number of Dublin Bus routes, stops for which are located just outside the station on Westland Row and around the corner on Pearse Street.
+The station is served by a number of Dublin Bus, Matthews Coach Hire and Bus Eireann routes, stops for which are located just outside the station on Westland Row and around the corner at stop number 399 on Pearse Street.

-Other functions

-The station is the headquarters of Iarnród Éireann's DART/Commuter sector.

 Proposed underground station

 The National Transport Authority proposed a DART Underground connecting Heuston Station to the northern DART network via the Docklands railway station.
 As part of this project, an underground station would have been constructed beneath Pearse station.
-The proposed project was shelved in 2011, and, as of 2021, not scheduled for any development or funding until "after 2042".
+The proposed project was shelved in 2011, and, as of 2024, not scheduled for any development or funding until "after 2042".